Median of two sorted arrays of same size

 Solution idea

-One basic idea is to merge both sorted arrays using extra space and get the median by taking the average of the two middle elements in the merged array.
-If we follow 0-based indexing, the median will be the average of the values at the (n-1)th and nth indexes.
+One basic idea is to merge both sorted arrays using extra space and find the median by taking the average of the two middle elements in the merged array.
+If we follow 0-based indexing, the median will be the average of the values at the (n-1)th and nth indices.
 Note: For merging sorted arrays, we can use an approach similar to the merging procedure of merge sort.

 double medianSortedArrays(int A[], int B[], int n)